scc-digitalhub/docs/user/docs/scenarios/mlmlflow/deploy.md

 Deploying a MLFLow model is easy: ``mlflowserve`` runtime supports this functionality out of the box.
 It is sufficient to specify the path to the model artifact and optionally the name of the model to expose.

-It is important to note that the path should point to the folder, where the MLFlow ``MLModel`` artifact is placed.
-If the model is created from MLFlow run artifact path, besides the ``model`` folder it may contain additional artifacts.
+It is important to note that the path is model key. is created from MLFlow run artifact path, besides the ``model`` folder it may contain additional artifacts.

 Register it and deploy: